 Ectopic pregnancy cannot be detected by physical examination.
 However, your doctor may still do one to exclude other features.

-Another diagnostic step is external ultrasound.
+Another diagnostic step is external ultrasound and blood tests.

-This involves inserting a special wand-like device into your vagina so that your doctor can determine if the pregnancy bag is in the uterus.
+Ultrasound involves inserting a special wand-like device into your vagina so that your doctor can determine if the pregnancy bag is in the uterus.

 Your doctor may also use blood tests to determine your progesterone levels.